kristinemlarson/gnssIR_python/README.md

 in case you have limited disk space.

 I recently added the ability to analyze RINEX 3 files.
 Either you provide the files or it looks for them at CDDIS and UNAVCO.
-Those are the only allowed options.
-Since the RINEX translators require RINEX 2.11, the version 3 files will be translated to 2.11 using the gfzrnx program.
+Those are the only allowed archive options.
+Since the RINEX translators require RINEX 2.11, the version 3 files are translated to 2.11 using the gfzrnx program.
+If you don't install gfzrnx, you can't use RINEX 3 in this code.

-I added an optional year_end option so you can process multiple years with one command. works the same way as doy_end.
+I added an optional year_end option so you can process multiple years with one command.
+It works the same way as doy_end.

 I changed the preferred source of the nav messages.
 It checks CDDIS, SOPAC, and then the NGS.